Blog/Think tank

 Good quality content is highly important for building your domain authority.
 You need to create valuable content based on a data-driven content strategy that understands the available search, competitive landscape, business goals and audience needs.

-When you’ve been in the content writing services business for as long as we have, you understand why content matters, not just for the reader but for the search engine as well.
-Good content gets links, traffic, conversions, and satisfies user search intent.
+We are an SEO app for Shopify, and when you’ve been in the SEO and product optimization business for as long as we have, you understand why content matters, not just for the reader but for the search engine as well.
+Good content gets links, traffic, and conversions and satisfies user search intent.
 It’s that simple.

 Do more referring domains really mean a higher Domain Rating?